24 Breathtaking Waterfalls You’ll Find in Oregon

 Dark and mysterious, the hike to Henline Falls follows a forest trail that’s straight out of a Brothers Grimm fantasy.
 Tucked away in the Opal Creek Scenic Recreation Area is the little-known Henline Falls Trail, a 1.8-mile out-and-back trail that leads to a stunning waterfall of the same name, as well as the abandoned Silver King Mine.

-Intrepid explorers can duck into this eerie, fascinating gold mine, although there is a closed metal gate blocking off the tunnel after about 60 feet.
+Intrepid explorers can duck into this eerie, fascinating gold mine, though a closed metal gate blocks the tunnel after about 60 feet.
 It’s an unsettling relic of a bygone time that only adds to the allure of this adventure.

 - Popularity: Very Popular.
 Avoid the crowds by visiting early in the morning or mid-week.